A63-Forum-System-API/Forum_System_API/README.md

 ## 🌟 Features

-- **User Authentication**
+- **User Authentication**:
 Secure login and registration system to ensure privacy.
 Users can create accounts, log in, and manage their profiles effortlessly.

-- **Create, Read, and Interact with Topics**
+- **Create, Read, and Interact with Topics**:
 Dive into trending discussions, create new topics, and comment on existing threads.
 Engage in lively conversations with the community!

-- **Private Messaging**
+- **Private Messaging**:
 Connect with other users directly through private messages for off-the-record conversations and building connections.

 - **Advanced Admin Controls**
 Administrators have full control to:

     - Create and manage categories for better topic organization.
     - Control user access levels and permissions.
     - Oversee all topics, categories, and user interactions.
     -👍 Upvoting, 👎 Downvoting, and ⭐ Best Reply
 Encourage quality content by upvoting helpful replies, downvoting irrelevant ones, and marking the most helpful response as the "Best Reply."

 - **Pagination & Filtering**